Tulip-Dev/tulip/doc/python/apichanges.rst

 The following bugs have been fixed since the 4.9 release:

-  * When calling a graph property algorithm trough dedicated methods of the :class:`tlp.Graph` class, for instance :meth:`tlp.Graph.applyDoubleAlgorithm`, ensure values stored in the result property of the algorithm are not resetted to the default ones before calling the algorithm.
+  * When calling a graph property algorithm through dedicated methods of the :class:`tlp.Graph` class, for instance :meth:`tlp.Graph.applyDoubleAlgorithm`, ensure values stored in the result property of the algorithm are not resetted to the default ones before calling the algorithm.

-  * Regression when writing a Tulip plugin in Python, it was no more possible to modify the content of the dictionnary storing the plugin parameters (and thus, output plugin parameters were no more taken into account).
+  * Regression when writing a Tulip plugin in Python, it was no more possible to modify the content of the dictionary storing the plugin parameters (and thus, output plugin parameters were no more taken into account).

   * On Linux platform, a side effect that could lead to a segmentation fault when importing some dynamic